Skip to main content

 Dennis Wylie (Co-Director, Bioinformatics Consulting Group, CBRS)

-Dennis Wylie joined the Bioinformatics group in 2015.
+Dennis Wylie joined the bioinformatics group in 2015.
 He has experience in NGS data analysis including variant calling and RNA-Seq-based biomarker discovery and predictive modeling (classification, regression, etc.).
-Prior to UT, he earned a PhD in Biophysics from UC Berkeley applying stochastic simulation methods to problems in immunology, did postdoctoral work modeling the transmission of infectious disease, and spent six years as a bioinformatician in industry.
+Prior to UT, he earned a PhD in Biophysics from UC Berkeley applying stochastic simulation methods in immunology, did postdoctoral work modeling the transmission of infectious disease, and spent six years as a bioinformatician in industry.

 Status